 Workers’ Compensation: A Q&A with Josh Carroll

-Josh Carroll is a Macon workers’ compensation lawyer at Buzzell, Welsh & Hill.
+Josh Carroll is a workers comp attorney in Macon, GA at Buzzell, Welsh & Hill.
 He combines an insurance background with a drive to represent everyday people.
 He specializes in serious personal injury cases and workplace injuries.

 After a workplace injury, it’s easy to feel overwhelmed.
 What if you need surgery or months of physical therapy?
 What if you miss weeks or even months of work, or you get shifted to lower-paying light duty?
 It’s also easy to feel like your options are limited.
 Often, you can’t see your own doctor—at least not easily—and there are strict time restrictions for filing a claim.